NureIvakinNikita/applicationForManagmentNotes/README.md

 To run frontend app, you need to have on your pc something like  VS Code.

-Also, I recommend to open app when it is running in chrome
+Also, I recommend to open app when it is running in chrome and make port 4200 free

 You will need to install: